Five students pulled alive from collapsed Indonesia school but hopes fade for remaining classmates

 Another distraught mother told CNN that she has agonized over what her son may have gone through under rubble, and is hoping for a miracle.

-Yudhi Bramantyo, the director of operations at Indonesia’s national search and rescue agency (Basarnas) told CNN late Wednesday that rescuers have detected no further signs of life, and said officials will meet with family members to discuss using heavy machinery to assist with the search.
+Yudhi Bramantyo, the director of operations at Indonesia’s national search and rescue agency (Basarnas) told CNN late Wednesday that rescuers have detected no further signs of life.

 “All victims who were able to communicate with the rescue team have already been evacuated today from two different search sectors,” Bramantyo said.

-Overnight, teams swept the area with thermal cameras to check for any more survivors.
+Teams have swept the area with thermal cameras to check for any more survivors, to no avail.

+Officials met with family members Thursday and agreed to start using heavy machinery to remove the debris and recover the bodies.

 The use of excavators and other equipment was initially halted over fears it would cause the unstable building to collapse further, and Bramantyo said their use would effectively close the chance of finding survivors through manual digging or tunneling.